SysManSquad/sysmansquadblogdev/content/posts/2023-04-11-dealing-with-frontline-workers-and-onedrive/index.md

     exit 1
 }
 ```
+&nbsp;
+&nbsp;
 Now our Remediation Script:
+&nbsp;
+&nbsp;
 **Step 1:**
-So Like in our Detection Script  We will Check for KFM and Set our Attributes
+So like in our detection script, we will check for KFM and set our attributes.
 ```powershell
 $ErrorActionPreference = 'Stop'
 # Get Folder Paths